DBT-U: Dialectical Behavior Therapy for University Students

 Teaching DBT skills to university-aged clients

-Dialectical Behavior Therapy (DBT) combines cognitive-behavioral and mindfulness approaches in helping individuals discover more options, outlets, and choices for their lives.
-Dr. Marsha Linehan developed DBT for individuals with strong behavioral urges and its techniques have proven effective for anyone who can benefit from improved emotional regulation, distress tolerance, and interpersonal effectiveness.
-Since DBT skills increase with regular practice, participants are asked to commit to attending each skills training group and are required to be in individual therapy at the same time.
+Dialectical Behavior Therapy (DBT) was developed for individuals with strong behavioral urges and its techniques have proven effective for anyone who can benefit from improved mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.
+The treatment includes participating in both individual therapy and a skills group.

 Cost: $65 with low fee available.